How to Price Your Art by Michael Damico

 I am both an artist and a business owner in the field of fine art and photography.
-So, people regularly ask me how much to charge for their work.
+Pretty much the first thing everyone wants to know is how to price your art.
 I’ve heard from the gamut of artists, including illustrators, painters, photographers, crafters, performance artists, and more.
 It all works in the same way.
 You can take the basics and apply it to just about any kind of art.

 Some of what I learned about pricing was through trial and error.
 But most of it came from my mentor who ran a $50M printing business.
 He obviously knows what he’s doing, so I’d be a fool to ignore his advice.
 I have also listened to seasoned artists making upwards of $50,000 for their work.
-In other words, what I have to say is based on tried and true methods.
+In other words, what I have to say about how to price your art is based on tried and true methods.

-But please understand the following about my method: it’s by no means the only way to price your work, nor is it the law.
-This, if nothing else, is a basic foundation or starting point in being certain that you aren’t loosing money.
+But please understand the following about my method: it’s by no means the only way to price your art, nor is it the law.
+This, if nothing else, is a basic foundation or starting point in being certain that you aren’t losing money.
 How much you make above this guide is entirely up to you, the demand for your work, and what your audience wants.

-I developed a calculator that I’m providing for free.
+I developed a calculator to help you price your art that I’m providing for free.
 When you input your information, the calculator will help you arrive at how much you need to make on any given piece of work.
 It also has a section that will help factor in gallery commissions.
 I’ve been using it for myself for years and I know you’re going to have fun with it!

 Download this calculator.